kaidez/kaidez.github.io/_posts/2017-08-20-state-of-javascript.md

 <h3>...Next Came The Quiet Time</h3>
 Internet stocks were rising high starting in the mid nineties...they came crashing down in the early 2000s.
 Few "web-only" companies were profitable: as a result, other companies, including Microsoft, said the web was a "passing fad."

-web companies, as a whole, didn't die out during this quiet time.
-They just experimented with a lot of cool web things while no one was watching and pressuring them to get everything right.
+As a whole, web companies, didn't die out during this quiet time.
+They just experimented with a lot of cool web things while no one was watching, removed from the constant pressure to get the things right.

 Mozilla rose to prominence during this time.
 Apple would release the Mac OS X operating system, setting them up for the world dominance they currently enjoy.